Hero24Oy/frontend/apps/hero/README.md

 ## Running App locally

 - Install dependencies `npm ci`
-- Run `npm run start` to start app.
+- Run `npm run watcg` to start app.
   **NOTE** You can also run mobile version using Expo GO, but auth won't work due to security reasons.

 ## Additional